Generally, people believe that oral health is all about shiny teeth and a breath that smells fresh.

 Moreover, the hormonal changes during the pregnancy phase can also lead to serious gum issues like gingivitis and periodontitis.
-These gum related issues during pregnancy are temporary, but if ignored, they can severely weaken the tissues holding your teeth.
-The possibility of such occurrences is very less unless you have had previous gum inflammation-related issues.
+These gum-related issues during pregnancy are temporary, but they can severely weaken the tissues holding your teeth if ignored.
+The possibility of such occurrences is significantly less unless you have had previous gum inflammation-related issues.

-If you are expecting and want to take the best care of oral hygiene, we, the dentists of Huch Family Dentistry, have certain tips ready for you.
-You should consider chewing sugar-free gum, as it stimulates saliva which neutralizes the acid and washes it away.
-Applying a bit of toothpaste over teeth with finger and leaving it so for around 30 mins before washing it off is also a good way to avoid damage of softened enamel surface.
+If you are expecting and want to take the best care of oral hygiene, we, Huch Family Dentistry dentists, have specific tips ready for you.
+It would help if you considered chewing sugar-free gum, as it stimulates saliva, which neutralizes the acid and washes it away.
+Applying a bit of toothpaste over teeth with a finger and leaving it for around 30 mins before washing it off is also an excellent way to avoid damage to the softened enamel surface.

 Oral Health and Respiratory Issues

-Respiratory issues affecting the lungs and the ability to breathe can be genetic or affected by one’s lifestyle.
-During asthma or bronchitis or any other respiratory disease, using anti-inflammatory medication causes dry mouth and increases plaque, making a person more prone to yeast and fungal infection.
-Rinsing your mouth after such a dose of medication can help avoid the infection.
+Respiratory issues affecting the lungs and the ability to breathe can be genetic or influenced by one’s lifestyle.
+During asthma or bronchitis, or any other respiratory disease, using anti-inflammatory medication causes dry mouth and increases plaque, making a person more prone to yeast and fungal infection.
+Rinsing your mouth after such a dose of medicine can help avoid the infection.
 One may also consult a doctor before taking any further steps.

-Apart from the above-mentioned issues, there have also been cases where bacteria in the mouth led to chronic cases of pneumonia and colonization of dental plaque, and hence even a slight niggle requires a dental check-up from an experienced dental care expert.
+Apart from the issues mentioned above, there have also been cases where bacteria in the mouth led to chronic pneumonia and colonization of dental plaque.
+Hence, even a slight niggle requires a dental check-up from an experienced dental care expert.

-I hope our readers have made you realize how important it is to take the best care of your oral hygiene to live a disease-free life.
+I hope our readers have made you realize how important it is to take your oral hygiene’s best care to live a disease-free life.
 If you are all set to get a dental check-up or seeking emergency dental services in Goose Creek, do consider visiting our clinic.
 From dental implants and root canals to fillings and dietary recommendations, we do it all to help you own a beautiful smile.
-To get detailed information, book an appointment or give a quick call at (843) 797-0782.
+To get detailed information, book an appointment, or give a quick call at (843) 797-0782.